Beware The Counterfeit Coach

 When is the Best Time to Hire a Coach

-You may be getting in your own way with attitudes and beliefs holding you back, or procrastinating about taking actions.
-When you’re tired of the status quo and know there’s something more for you in your life, you’re ready for a coaching.
+- You may be getting in your own way with attitudes and beliefs holding you back, or procrastinating about taking actions.
+When you’re tired of the status quo and know there’s something more for you in your life, you’re ready for coaching.

-Financially you must be in a position to afford a Coach.
-Paying for your Coach cannot create a hardship for you or cause you to not pay other obligations.
+- Financially you must be in a position to afford a Coach.
+Paying for your Coach cannot create a hardship for you or cause you not to pay other obligations.

-Mindset is also a critical factor for you.
+- Mindset is also a critical factor for you.
 Are you willing to let go of some of your ego and admit you don’t have all the answers?
-Are you afraid to ask for help or does your ego prevent you from reaching out and getting the help you want and need?
-You have to be willing to reach out and have a partner – someone who’s on your side, and with whom you’re willing to be open and vulnerable.
+Are you afraid to ask for help, or does your ego prevent you from reaching out and getting the help you want and need?
+You have to be willing to reach out and have a partner – someone who’s on your side and with whom you’re willing to be open and vulnerable.

 Coaching can be beneficial to almost anybody.
-The key is you must be ready to make some changes and those are not always going to be comfortable or fun.
+The key is you must be ready to make some changes, and those are not always going to be comfortable or fun.

 But that’s why you hire a Coach – to get you doing the things you don’t want to do so you can get to where you want to be.

-People hire a coach to work on finances, relationships, career changes, life transitions….
+People hire a coach to work on finances, relationships, career changes, life transitions ….
 The bottom line is you can hire a coach for almost any situation you’re stuck on or just don’t want to face alone, to accelerate progress toward a specific goal, or to generally upgrade your life or business.
 Possibilities are endless.

 What Coaching Is NOT